Glebanister/float-matrix/README.md

 # Float matrix addition

 Application for JetBrains Research autumn project.
+The addition of sparse float matrices on GPU.

 ## Installation